Skip to main content

 Portfolio Assembly

-As registrations grow, we present the portfolio to Omni Bridgeway for due diligence and formal funding agreement.
+As registrations grow, we present the portfolio to the litigation funder for due diligence and formal funding agreement — covering all five legal pathways.

 4